Dried Fruits And Nuts For Babies

 Should dried fruits and nuts be soaked before consumption?

 Traditionally, nuts are known to be warm in nature.
 Hence, it has always been recommended to soak nuts in water for some time before consuming them.
 It is believed that this tends to reduce the heat.
 But, there are no scientific studies supporting this belief.
-However, it is still recommended that nuts such as almonds and walnuts should always be soaked for four to five hours, peeled and then given to the child.
-This would reduce the anti-nutritional factors in nuts and improve the absorption of omega-3 and omega-6 fatty acids.
+However, it is still recommended that nuts such as almonds and walnuts be soaked for four to five hours, peeled and then given to the child.
+This would improve the absorption of Omega-3 and Omega-6 fatty acids.
 It is also beneficial to soak dried fruits such as raisins, figs and apricots overnight as it facilitates better digestion.

 How much dried fruits and nuts can be given to children?

-The maximum amount of dried fruits and nuts that can be included in the diet varies for each age group.
+The maximum amount of dried fruits and nuts that can be included in a child's diet varies for each age group.

-When consumed excessively, dried fruits and nuts can cause diarrhoea.
-Therefore, they should be consumed in moderate portions.
+Most dry fruits and nuts are absolutely safe for children.
+However, they should be given only in moderation, without exceeding the daily dietary requirement level.
+When eaten excessively, dried fruits and nuts can cause diarrhoea.
+Therefore, they should be consumed in limited portions.